Old Japanese: Numerals

 The only attested ordinal numeral is 'first'.

-In Classical Japanese, the other ordinal numerals had the same form as cardinals, and this may also have been the case for Old Japanese, though there are no textual occurrences to settle the question.
+In Classical Japanese, the other ordinal numerals have the same form as cardinals.
+This may also have been the case for Old Japanese, but there are no textual occurrences to settle the question.

+Classifiers

+The classifier system of Old Japanese is much less developed than at later stages of the language, and classifiers are not obligatory between numerals and nouns.